 Background: Currently, the traditional business model for a consumer to receive optometric services is by visiting an optometric practice at a brick and mortar establishment.
 At a traditional site, a comprehensive eye examination is typically provided.
 Recent technological advances are beginning to reshape consumers' access to eye care services.
 An online refractive test is a service provided through a website.
 It is a vision test which can be used as a tool by eye care practitioners to determine an individual's needs for an eyeglass or contact lens prescription.
 Consumers take the test online, pay a fee for services and can then receive a prescription for eyeglasses or contact lenses from a licensed eye care practitioner (either and Optometrist or an Ophthalmologist).
 These online examinations require consumers to utilize a computer or a smartphone and the examination can be conducted in the privacy of an individual's home.
 A quick Google search demonstrates a variety of options for persons interested in acquiring a prescription through online service providers.
-According to one company's website (known as Opternative at the time of this research, but rebranded as Visibly in 2019), a consumer registers online and answers questions to ensure eligibility, once approved, the consumer then utilizes a smartphone and a computer for the test (for free), after the examination, the consumer pays a \$40 fee for an Ophthalmologist to review and approve a prescription, which then a consumer can take and fill accordingly.2 This type of service is not considered to be a "comprehensive examination" as it measures only the need for a person's prescription for eyeglasses or contact lenses.
+According to one company's website (Opternative), the way it works is that a consumer registers online and answers questions to ensure eligibility, once approved, the consumer then utilizes a smartphone and a computer for the test (for free), after the examination, the consumer pays a \$40 fee for an Ophthalmologist to review and approve a prescription, which then a consumer can take and fill accordingly.2 This type of service is not considered to be a "comprehensive examination" as it only measures the need for a person's prescription for eyeglasses or contact lenses.
 As noted by Opternative on its website,